xemu-project/xemu-website/docs/docs/disc-images.md

 typically ~7GB in size.

 xemu is not currently compatible with this format, but you can extract the second partition of the disc image for use with xemu.
-Unfortunately there is not a GUI-friendly solution for this yet.
-You will need to use a command-line tool.
-You can do this with utilities such as `dd`, `extract-xiso` or `fallocate` on supported systems.
+You can do this with utilities such as `xdvdfs`, `dd`, `extract-xiso` or `fallocate` on supported systems.

+=== "Using `xdvdfs`"
+    The [webapp](https://xiso.antangelo.com/) tool is capable of repacking or extracting most redump ISO images by selecting an ISO file as the input.
+The output file can then be used with xemu.

+    The command line tool is also able to repack or extract redump ISO images:
+    ```
+    xdvdfs pack game-redump.iso
+    ```

+    You can then use `game-redump.xiso.iso` with xemu.

 === "Using `dd`"
     ```